 Security is a key consideration when it comes to Bitcoin.
-Here’s how you can keep your Bitcoins safe from theft and hacking.
+Here’s how you can keep your bitcoins safe from theft and hacking.

-How to buy Bitcoins safely?
+How to buy Bitcoin safely?

-How to prevent Bitcoin theft?
+How to prevent Bitcoin theft

 Taking Bitcoin security into your own hands